hschendel/aoc2021dart/README.md

   take -minY as the initial y velocity, it will skip the target area.
 So we can use it as the upper bound for the y velocity.

+## Day 18

+Almost straightforward.
+The complex definition of explode and split made unit tests necessary.